Scientists debate how lethal COVID is. Some say it's now less risky than flu

 "We've never, ever in the history of the pandemic, in all our studies from the beginning until now, have found that COVID-19 is equally risky to the flu," Al-Aly says.
 "It's always carried a higher risk."

-Some experts are waiting for more data showing a clear trend in reduced mortality rates.
+Some experts are waiting for more data that shows a clear trend in reduced mortality rates.

 Many also point out that COVID can increase the risk of experiencing long-term health problems, such as long COVID.